yh63935/pancake-recipe/README.md

 Simply download the files and open the index.html file up to see the site.

-If you want to use the SASS file instead, install and run SASS [SASS](https://sass-lang.com/install/)
+If you want to use the SASS file instead, install and run [SASS](https://sass-lang.com/install/)

 <!-- CONTACT -->
 ## Contact